mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

-# Adafruit_GFX RGB64x32MatrixPanel library for ESP32 using I2S DMA
+# Adafruit_GFX RGB64x32MatrixPanel library for the ESP32, utilising I2S DMA.

-ESP32 Arduino library for P3 64x32 RGB LED Matrix Panel, which leverages the DMA functionality of the ESP32's I2S 'LCD Mode' which bascially means that pixel data can be sent straight from memory, via the DMA controller, to the relevant GPIO pins (RGB Matrix) with no overhead to either CP.!
-Most other library require the CPU to constantly bit-bang the GPIO (either with SPI as well), which results in flickery outcomes when using either CPU and decreased performance of your sketch.
+This ESP32 Arduino library for an RGB LED (HUB 75 type) Matrix Panel, utilises the DMA functionality provided by the ESP32's I2S 'LCD Mode' which basically means that pixel data can be sent straight from memory, via the DMA controller, to the relevant LED Matrix GPIO pins with little CPU overhead.

-As a result, this library can provide 24 bit colour, at various brightness levels without resulting in flicker.
+As a result, this library can theoretically provide ~20 bit colour, at various brightness levels without resulting in noticeable flicker.

 ![It's better in real life](image.jpg)